^

 • Treatment of cicatricial changes

-• Improving the engraftment of skin flaps
+• Improving the healing of skin grafts

-5. Magnetotherapy - improves blood supply, biostimulation and recovery processes.
-It is used to stabilize the patient's psychoemotional state.
+5. Magnetotherapy – improves blood supply, biostimulation and recovery processes.
+It is used to stabilize the patient’s psycho-emotional state.

 6. Laser therapy – anti-inflammatory effect, stimulation of tissue regeneration.

 Treatment of chemical burns should be comprehensive, involving highly specialized specialists and even psychologists.
 Burn injuries are a strong psycho-emotional factor that can lead to depression and suicidal thoughts.
-Physiotherapy rehabilitation methods are aimed at minimizing the residual manifestations of the pathological condition and help the victim to return to normal life.
+Physiotherapeutic rehabilitation methods are aimed at minimizing the residual manifestations of the pathological condition and help the victim return to normal life.

-Herbal Treatment
+Herbal treatment

-Consider effective herbal recipes:
+Let's look at effective herbal recipes:

 Homeopathy

-1 degree
+1st degree

-2 degree
+2nd degree

-3 and 4 degree
+3 and 4 degrees

 • Arsenicum album – necrotic tissue, severe pain, wounds with black edges and blisters.